10 Jun 2025

 Refine your customer experience with Lyssna

-Why customer experience research matters
+Why is customer experience research important

 Given the breadth of its ambit, CX research can result in process improvements in practically any department.
 It may lead to new types of training for customer service or sales employees, or a dramatic rethinking of how to package and market certain products or services.
 These aren’t small projects.